 For instance, this can be used when Loan A represents a loan for a house and Loan B a loan for a car.
 MIRAS relief would only apply to Loan A and we therefore need to ensure that when Loan A drops below £30,000 that the MIRAS relief reflects this.
 If a lump sum is repaid and it needs to be applied to both loan A & B then this adjustment should be used.
 This adjustment can be used to apply different rates on the two parts of the loan.

 Care needs to be taken to ensure that the correct set loan is used to reflect the lenders approach.
-You also have the ability to alter the payment method on part of the loan e.g. currently all the loan is on an interest only basis but part of the loan is converted to repayment, or currently all repayment and part converts to interest only.
+You can also alter the payment method on part of the loan e.g. currently all the loan is on an interest only basis but part of the loan is converted to repayment, or currently all repayment and part converts to interest only.
 Our understanding from certain lenders is that this adjustment produces a more realistic result than the set loan A balance.

 Change Calculation (calc) type